TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 ### Step 2: Install PostgreSQL via PostgresApp

 Installing PostgreSQL via Postgres.app is simple.
 Visit [Postgres.app](https://postgresapp.com/) and follow the instructions outlined.
 Importantly, you'll want to configure your `$PATH` so you can access the tooling that comes along with PostgreSQL.
-We will always want to install the latest available version of PostgreSQL.
+After installing Postgres.app, we can then install a PostgreSQL server.
+We want to install the latest available version of PostgreSQL.

-You can run this command to update your path:
+After installing PSQL via Postgres.app, you can run this command to update your path to access all the tooling:

   ```bash
 sudo mkdir -p /etc/paths.d &&